 Best Lawyers in America for Commercial Litigation and Litigation – Real Estate (2013-present)

-Best Lawyers in America – 2016 Lawyer of the Year for Real Estate in Billings, MT
+Best Lawyers in America – 2016 Lawyer of the Year – Real Estate

-Best Lawyers In America – 2017 Lawyer of the Year for Real Estate and Commercial Litigation
+Best Lawyers In America – 2017 Lawyer of the Year – Real Estate and Commercial Litigation

 Mountain States Super Lawyers (2014-Present)